JasonJWilliamsNY/2018_nih_datascience_rfi/combined_response.md

 that anything in the implementation or metrics will demonstrably achieve this.
 What appears to be one problem is likely several problems, each of which is worthy of study to generate actionable solutions.
-Usability is identified as target to optimize for, and while this may be correct, no metrics proposed seem to measure this.
+Usability is identified as target to optimize for and while this may be correct, no metrics proposed seem to measure this.
 While there may be real and important distinctions between databases and knowledgebases, we again suggest no convincing metrics have been proposed here.
 The statement that “Funding approaches used for databases and